Blasphemy law in the Republic of Ireland: Defamation Act 2009

 The Law Reform Commission's 1991 Report opined that "there is no place for the offence of blasphemous libel in a society which respects freedom of speech".
 It said the Prohibition of Incitement to Hatred Act 1989 provided an adequate protection for outrage against religious belief.
 However, since banning blasphemy was mandated by the constitution, abolishing the offence would require a referendum.
 A referendum solely for that purpose "would rightly be seen as a time wasting and expensive exercise".
 The commission's report, therefore, outlined criteria for a statutory definition of blasphemy which could serve until such time as Article 40.6.1.i might be changed as part of a broader constitutional amendment.
 The 1996 report of the Oireachtas Constitution Review Group agreed that "The retention of the present constitutional offence of blasphemy is not appropriate."

 The Defamation Act 2009 (introduced as the Defamation Bill 2006) implemented many of the recommendations of the commission's 1991 report.
 The bill as introduced omitted reference to blasphemy, pending a review by the Oireachtas Joint Committee on the Constitution.
-In March 2008, Brian Lenihan, then Minister for Justice, Equality and Law Reform, said:
+In March 2008, Brian Lenihan, the Minister for Justice, Equality and Law Reform, said:

 The Joint Committee on the Constitution's report on Article 40.6.1.i. was published in July 2008.
 The committee had discussed the case of comedian Tommy Tiernan, whose stand-up routine on The Late Late Show parodied the Gospels, offending many viewers.
 The Bar Council of Ireland made a presentation to the committee, pointing out that blasphemy and treason were the only crimes specifically mentioned in the constitution.
 Neville Cox stated:

 The Oireachtas Committee's report concluded:

 On 20 May 2009 at the Bill's committee stage, section 36, dealing with blasphemy was introduced by Minister for Justice Dermot Ahern as an amendment.
 Section 36 defined a new indictable offence of "Publication or utterance of blasphemous matter", which carried a maximum fine of €25,000.
 The offence consisted of uttering material "grossly abusive or insulting in relation to matters held sacred by any religion", when the intent and result was "outrage among a substantial number of the adherents of that religion".
 A defence was permitted for work of "genuine literary, artistic, political, scientific, or academic value".
 "Religion" excluded profit-driven organisations or those using "oppressive psychological manipulation".
 Upon conviction under section 36, a court warrant could authorise the Garda Síochána (police) to enter premises to search for and seize any copies of the blasphemous material.
 Only the Director of Public Prosecutions (DPP) could instigate proceedings, as distinct from private prosecutions like Corway.